 4. Proposed Chapter Outline: For table of contents - see separate file.

-I did not write a paragraph on each chapter because the chapters of this book are shorter and more numerous than usual, and many such paragraphs would make the ToC lengthy and tedious.
-The titles are telling, and I think the paragraphs would not add much.
+I did not write a paragraph on each chapter since the chapters of this book are shorter and more numerous than usual, and many such paragraphs would make the ToC lengthy and tedious.
+The titles are telling, while I do not feel the paragraphs would add much.
 If you nevertheless believe they are helpful, please let me know and I will add them.
-Section 2 is an extended version of my article: 'Kedushah: The Abstinence of Married Men in Gur, Slonim and Toldot Aharon’, Jewish History 2013, pp. 475-522.
-It should be noted that since I posted this article on my Academia.edu page (https://huji.academia.edu/BBrown) is has been viewed by over 13,200 viewers from tens of different countries and has become one of the most viewed papers in that website (1% top viewed, according to the website statistic).
+Section 2 is an extended version of my article: “Kedushah: The Abstinence of Married Men in Gur, Slonim and Toldot Aharon,” Jewish History 2013, pp. 475–522.
+It should be noted that since I posted this article on my Academia.edu page (https://huji.academia.edu/BBrown) it has been seen by over 13,200 viewers from dozens of different countries and has become one of the most viewed papers on that website (in the top one percent viewed, according to the website statistics).

 5. Author Information: Prof. Benjamin Brown, Department of Jewish Thought, Hebrew University of Jerusalem – Mount Scopus, Jerusalem 9190501, Israel.

-Author of: The Hazon Ish: Halakhist, Believer and Leader of the Haredi Revolution, The Hebrew University Magnes Press and the Yeshiva University Law School, 2011 (Hebrew); Toward Democratization in Haredi Leadership?
-The Doctrine of Da'at Torah in the turn of the 20th Century, The Israel Democracy Institute, 2011 (Hebrew); Trembling at the Word of the People: Haredi Critique of Israeli Democracy, The Israel Democracy Institute, 2012 (Hebrew); "Like a Ship in a Stormy Sea": Karlin Hasidism between Immigration, Holocaust and Painful Restoration, The Zalman Shazar Center (Hebrew; in editing).
+Author of: The Hazon Ish: Halakhist, Believer and Leader of the Haredi Revolution, Hebrew University Magnes Press and Yeshiva University Law School, 2011 (Hebrew); Toward Democratization in Haredi Leadership?
+The Doctrine of Da'at Torah in the turn of the 20th Century, Israel Democracy Institute, 2011 (Hebrew); Trembling at the Word of the People: Haredi Critique of Israeli Democracy, Israel Democracy Institute, 2012 (Hebrew); "Like a Ship in a Stormy Sea": Karlin Hasidism between Immigration, Holocaust and Painful Restoration, Zalman Shazar Center (Hebrew; in editing).

-Co-author of: When Judaism Meets a State (with Yedidia Stern, Kalman Neuman, Nir Kedar and Gideon Katz), Yediot Aharonot and the Israel Democracy Institute, 2015 (Hebrew); Hasidism: A New History (with David Biale, Moshe Rosman, Uriel Gellman, David Assaf, Marcin Wodzinski, Gadi Sagiv and Samuel C. Heilman), Princeton University Press (in editing).
+Co-author of: When Judaism Meets a State (with Yedidia Stern, Kalman Neuman, Nir Kedar and Gideon Katz), Yediot Aharonot and Israel Democracy Institute, 2015 (Hebrew); Hasidism: A New History (with David Biale, Moshe Rosman, Uriel Gellman, David Assaf, Marcin Wodzinski, Gadi Sagiv, and Samuel C. Heilman), Princeton University Press (in editing).

 For full CV and List of Publications – see separate file.

 6. Readership: The book is aimed at readers who already have some basic knowledge of Hasidism and Jewish law.
-By this I do not mean only scholars or students but also lay readership with previous interest in the subject.
+By this I do not mean only scholars or students, but also lay readers with a previous interest in the subject.
 Section 1 may be used in graduate courses on Hasidism or Jewish law (Halakhah).
-Section 2 may be used in undergraduate or graduate courses on Hasidism, sexuality in Judaism, gender and more.
+Section 2 may be used in undergraduate or graduate courses on Hasidism, sexuality in Judaism, gender, and other fields.
 (It has been brought to my attention that the article on which this section is based has already been used for such purposes).
 The theoretical chapters may be used for courses in legal theory.

 7. Comparable Books: Holiness Turned into Law analyzes hasidic custom and ethos.
 This subject has been studied very sparsely in scholarly literature.
-The existing work on the topic, the old and non-academic book by Rabbi Aaron Wertheim, Law and Custom in Hasidism (Jerusalem: Mosad Harav Kook, 1960; English version: Hoboken NJ: Ktav, 1992), discuss particular customs and barely touch upon principled aspects of the subject.
-It does not mention the sensitive hasidic norms of sexual abstinence.
-The only book that did deal with this topic in depth is Nava Wasserman's Miyamai Lo Karati Leishti (Sde Boker: Ben Gurion Institute, 2015; Hebrew), which is written from sociological point of view.
-Holiness Turned into Law does not only present the whole picture, but also analyzes the varying perspectives of the hasidic leaders in different times on these questions, the internal and external debates on them and their historical and cross-cultural contexts.
-The analyses are based on a variety of texts, some of which are "insider" unpublished sources.
+The existing work on the topic, an outdated and non-academic book by Rabbi Aaron Wertheim, Law and Custom in Hasidism (Jerusalem: Mosad Harav Kook, 1960; English version: Hoboken NJ: Ktav, 1992), discusses specific customs but barely touches on the principled aspects of the subject.
+This book does not mention the sensitive hasidic norms of sexual abstinence.
+The only book that addressed this topic in depth is Nava Wasserman's Miyamai Lo Karati Leishti (Sde Boker: Ben Gurion Institute, 2015; Hebrew), which is written from a sociological perspective.
+Holiness Turned into Law not only presents the whole picture, but also analyzes the varying perspectives of hasidic leaders at different times on these questions, the internal and external debates on these issues, and their historical and cross-cultural contexts.
+The analyses are based on a variety of texts, including previously-unpublished inside sources.